 Come and enjoy a great day out.

-This year the Show will be hosting the Scottish National Hereford Show and the Bluefaced Leicester Progney Show.
+In 2018 the Show hosted the Scottish National Hereford Show and the Bluefaced Leicester Progney Show.

-There will also be new classes in the sheep section for Kerry Hill and Blue Texel.
+There were new classes in the sheep section for Kerry Hill and Blue Texel.

-Entertainment will include Pedal Power v Parkour, a vintage machinery display, a display by Dumfries & Stewarty Foxhounds, Daffy Dill, Douglas The Clown and the Young Farmers Tug O’ War.
+Entertainment included Pedal Power v Parkour, a vintage machinery display, a display by Dumfries & Stewarty Foxhounds, Daffy Dill, Douglas The Clown and the Young Farmers Tug O’ War.